Main Street Bridge Replacement

 INSIDE THE PROJECT

-Located in Columbus, Ohio, this inclined, single-rib arch bridge is the first of its kind to be built in the U.S. The $44 million, ODOT bridge replacement project is a three-span structure measuring 675 feet in length – with a main span of 400 feet.
-The bridge’s foundation consists of 30 each, 70 foot long-6 foot diameter shafts reinforced with double-cage rebar.
+Located in Columbus, Ohio, this inclined, single-rib arch bridge is the first of its kind to be built in the U.S. The $44 million, ODOT bridge replacement project is a three-span structure measuring 675-feet in length – with a main span of 400-feet.
+The bridge’s foundation consists of 30 each, 70-foot-long 6 foot diameter shafts reinforced with double-cage rebar.
 The cast-in-place concrete substructure includes internal cooling pipes to maintain rigorous temperature tolerances.
-Each pier has more than 325,000 pounds of reinforced steel and features single, 900 cubic yard concrete pours.
-The superstructure of the 5.75 million pound bridge consists of trapezoidal steel vehicular boxes with floor beams projecting from both sides that support the cast-in-place concrete deck.
+Each pier has more than 325,000-pounds of reinforced steel and features single, 900-cubic-yard concrete pours.
+The superstructure of the 5.75-million-pound bridge consists of trapezoidal steel vehicular boxes with floor beams projecting from both sides that support the cast-in-place concrete deck.

 The structure’s focal point is a fabricated steel arch that spans the bridge’s main channel and supports the pedestrian walkway.
-Peaking at 60 feet above the deck, the arch is connected by rigid steel struts and cables.
+Peaking at 60-feet above the deck, the arch is connected by rigid steel struts and cables.
 Exterior aesthetics also include a bikeway and scenic overlook.
 Roadway and utility work were also included on the approaches to the bridge.

-Project was recipient of multiple awards:
+The project was the recipient of multiple awards:

 - AGC Build Ohio Award, 2010